carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 Build and test it:
 ~~~
 $ docker build -t alpine-sum:v2 .
-# Most of the time you are interested in sum of 10 and 11:
+# Most of the time you are interested in the sum of 10 and 11:
 $ docker run alpine-sum:v2
 # Sometimes you have more challenging calculations to do:
 $ docker run alpine-sum:v2 12 13 14